Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Icons are those little pictures you see sprinkled in the margins throughout this book.
 Here’s what they mean:

-This image of a credit professional — okay, fine, of the Dummies Man — shows up whenever we go into more detail on a concept or rule.
+This image of a credit professional — okay, fine, of the Dummies Man — shows up whenever I go into more detail on a concept or rule.
 If you don’t care about the details of how something works or where it came from, feel free to skip these gems.

 This icon serves as a warning, telling you to avoid something that’s potentially harmful.
 Take heed!